Summary: The Spirit of Laws (page 6)

 Book VIII

-It is the corruption of the principles that underpin these three types of government that leads to their downfall.
+It is the corruption of the principles underpinning these three types of government that leads to their downfall.

 Citizens can no longer tolerate entrusting their power to representatives and insist on doing everything themselves.
-There is no longer any respect for the people's representatives or for the authority of elders.
+Respect for elected representatives and for the authority of elders disappears.

 Freedom gives way to lawlessness.
-Soon, the situation becomes unbearable, and people, desperate to restore order, entrust power to a despot.
+The situation soon becomes unbearable, and people, desperate to restore order, hand power to a despot.

-The spirit of equality is as far removed from the spirit of extreme equality as heaven is from earth.
+The spirit of equality is as remote from the spirit of extreme equality as heaven is from earth.

-Aristocracy becomes corrupted when the nobles no longer observe the laws.
-Then, we have one despotism—and several despots.
+Aristocracy becomes corrupted when the nobles no longer observe the laws—at which point there is despotism, with several despots at once.

 Too much security can also corrupt a government: